Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Methodology

 The feasibility of single-frame annotation at boundaries is supported by the timestamp-supervision literature~\cite{khan2022timestamp, farha2019ms,liu2023reducing}, which demonstrates that annotators can reliably assign action labels to individual frames when the action class vocabulary is well-defined.
-In our active selection setting, the boundary frame $b_k$ is specifically chosen because the model predicts a label change at that location, making it a visually salient transition frame and thus more reliably identifiable than a randomly selected frame.
-To guard against misassignment near ambiguous transitions, the model's temporal context (unlabeled frames in the clip) provides implicit regularization: if the label at $b_k$ is inconsistent with the surrounding unlabeled predictions, the loss gradient will push the model toward a coherent temporal explanation, effectively self-correcting minor annotation errors at boundaries.
+In our active selection setting, the boundary frame $b_k$ is specifically chosen because the model predicts a label change at that location, making it more likely to correspond to a semantically meaningful change than a uniformly sampled frame.
+To guard against misassignment near ambiguous transitions, the model's temporal context (unlabeled frames in the clip) provides implicit regularization: if the label at $b_k$ is inconsistent with the surrounding unlabeled predictions, the loss gradient will push the model toward a coherent temporal explanation, effectively mitigating minor annotation errors at boundaries.